-Assembly, final preparation and administration of vaccines supplied and administered under this PGD must be subject to NHS governance arrangements and standard operating procedures that ensure that the safety, quality or efficacy of the product is not compromised.
+Assembly, final preparation and administration of vaccines supplied and administered under this protocol must be subject to NHS governance arrangements and standard operating procedures that ensure that the safety, quality or efficacy of the product is not compromised.
 The assembly, final preparation and administration of the vaccines must also be in accordance with the instructions for usage that are conditions of the authorisation to supply the product.
-These conditions for usage are in the Information for Healthcare Professionals on COVID-19 Vaccine AstraZeneca (Regulation 174), published alongside the COVID-19 Vaccine AstraZeneca (Regulation 174).
+These conditions for usage are in the Information for Healthcare Professionals on COVID-19 Vaccine AstraZeneca (Regulation 174).